Disponible con una licencia de Spatial Analyst.

 Analyze the diagonal

 Accuracy is represented from 0 - 1, with 1 being 100 percent accuracy.
-The colors range from light to dark blue, with darker meaning higher accuracy.
+The Producer's and User's Accuracy for all of the classes is indicated along the diagonal axis.
+The color along the diagonal ranges from light to dark blue, with darker blue indicating higher accuracy.
+By hovering the cursor over each cell, the values for each accuracy and an F score is reported.

 View the output confusion matrix